 If you expect the long shape and shiny skin of ordinary eggplant, you will be stunned when looking at Thai eggplant.
 As the name says, it is a variety of Thailand.
 It is round in shape and small in size.

 People often use it to make curries and stuffing.
-It is also an ingredient of vegetarian dishes that belong to Asian cuisine.
+It is also a popular ingredient of many vegetarian dishes that belong to Asian cuisine.

 Thai eggplant can be purple.
-But they are mostly green with some white or yellow shades.
-The inside flesh has an adorable pale pink color.
-It can be bitter if you keep the seeds, remove them to make the eggplant taste sweeter.
+Butthey are mostly green with some white or yellow shades.
+The flesh inside has a pretty pale pink color.
+It can be bitter if you keep the seeds, so remove them to make the eggplant taste sweeter.

 2. Japanese Eggplant